Minneapolis Open City Journal

 You could go directly to the LIMS website.
 It’s an excellent data portal, but there’s just too much information to “browse”.
 On top of that, the official minutes (summary) and meeting summary (sample) are somehow both over-stuffed with procedure and very lacking in actual details.
 These documents are just not written with general audiences in mind, and that’s OK.

 You could watch the video.
-They’re often several hours long and can be painfully boring.
-The boredom, jargon, and procedure disinceitivise public participation.
-Like a weed-out class, only the most committed are able to access this information.
+They’re often several hours long.
 Each meeting stream typically receives somewhere in the low hundreds of views.

-But we have journalism!
 You could follow a local publication and hope they report on the issues you care about.
 This has trade-offs too.
 Because of their business model (usually advertising) and resource constraints, human journalists are limited in the types of stories they can cover.
 Writing a 5 minute memo about a 3 hour meeting is expensive.
-AI is perfect for the job.

 How does it work?